Indian peafowl: Lifespan and mortality

 The Indian peafowl is known to live for up to 23 years in captivity.
 However, it is estimated to live for only about 15 years in the wild.

-Large predators such as tiger, leopard, hyena, dhole, and golden jackal, can ambush an adult Indian peafowl.
-An adult peafowl is difficult to capture since it can usually escape these ground predators by flying into trees.
-Smaller peafowl can be sometimes hunted by large birds of prey such as changeable hawk-eagle and rock eagle-owl.
+Adult Indian peafowls are difficult to capture since they can usually escape predators by flying into trees; tiger, leopard, hyena, dhole and golden jackal ambush adult individuals.
+Smaller peafowl are sometimes hunted by large birds of prey such as changeable hawk-eagle and rock eagle-owl.
 Chicks are more prone to predation than adult birds.
 Adults living near human habitations might sometimes be hunted by domestic dogs or by humans.
 The peafowls often forage in groups as it provides some safety as there are more eyes to look out for predators.